WildernessLabs/Documentation/docs/Netduino/About/Troubleshooting/index.md

 To resolve, try unplugging the device, wait 5 seconds, and plug it back in.
 If it still fails, try that again, or try restarting Visual Studio.
 Some combination of those steps should resolve it.

+### No Connection

+If deployment times out, and pinging the device from MFDeploy, TinyBooter might be in a corrupt state, effectively bricking the device to any MFUSB commands.

+#### Fix

+TinyBooter needs to be redeployed to the device from DFU mode.
+To do this, follow the instructions for [updating firmware](/Netduino/About/Updating_Firmware/).

 ## Runtime Errors